bec-in-tech/GEOG863-Final-Project/README.md

 # GEOG863 Final Project: Mapping Sensitive Species in Southern Nevada

 This code is part of a web mapping project for GEOG863 that utilizes the ArcGIS API for JavaScript.
-The project involves creating an interactive map with various functionalities for managing and visualizing ecological data related to plant species surveys.
+The project involves creating an interactive map with various functionalities for managing and visualizing ecological data related to sensitive plant species surveys in southern Nevada.

 Here's a breakdown of the key components and features: